Shipping / Delivery

 - 2 pizza peels: One wood and one metal

 - Bubble popper which we use to turn the pizza…we love the bubbles.

 - Oven shovel

-Even though you cure your ovens it will still crack (realistically all wood fired brick or clay ovens will crack at varying degrees) they are usually very thin.
+Even though you cure your ovens it will still crack (realistically all wood fired brick or clay ovens will crack at varying degrees) they are usually thin but can get rather large especially when heated.
 We do include a ‘patch’ kit with each brick oven but this is not necessary, as it does not affect the oven function in a noticeable way.
 It is best to apply Ultrafire when the oven is hot!
 Here is a video on how to use the ultra fire crack repair kit.

 What is curing and do I need to do this?

 YES you need to do this!
 Curing simply means removing the moisture in the mortar.
 Curing will significantly help to protect the cooking ability and the life of your oven.
 So, yes you need to cure your traditional oven (1 day cure only).
 You will be starting small fires and repeating daily for 5 days.

 Start a small fire and let it burn throughout the day (4-5 hours) maintaining temperature:

 Day 2.
 Repeat 215F/100C

 REMEMBER YOUR THERMOMETER IS IN CELSIUS!! (because they are made in Europe)